harp-tech/device.analoginput/README.md

 # Harp Analog Input

-This device reads 4 analog signals with 16 bits ersolotion and very low noise.
+This device samples simultaneously up to 4 analog signals with 16 bits resolution, low noise and and analog input range of ±10 V for all channels.

 # Licensing